Bank Reconciliation

 Fixed Assets are a somewhat separate part of the Xero system, which can lead to some inconsistencies.
-Xavier connects to the Fixed Assets register in Xero and compares it with the general accounting ledger to highlight where records may be out of sync.
+Precision connects to the Fixed Assets register in Xero and compares it with the general accounting ledger to highlight where records may be out of sync.

-Fixed Asset Accounts
+# Fixed Asset Accounts

-Xavier looks at general ledger Accounts that have an Account Type of FIXED, and then looks for mapped Asset Types in the Fixed Asset register.
+Dext Precision looks at general ledger Accounts that have an Account Type of FIXED, and then looks for mapped Asset Types in the Fixed Asset register.
 Accounts need to be selected as the Fixed Asset Account, Depreciation Expense Account or Accumulated Depreciation Account of at least one Asset Type to be considered "mapped".

-Xavier then checks the balance of any unmapped Accounts - if any are non-zero then this should be considered a genuine issue that needs immediate attention.
+Precision then checks the balance of any unmapped Accounts - if any are non-zero then this should be considered a genuine issue that needs immediate attention.

-Xavier searches the fixed asset register for draft assets and lists them here for convenience.
+Dext Precision searches the fixed asset register for draft assets and lists them here for convenience.
 This section is a good place to start if the asset types are not reconciling in the section above.

-Fixed Asset Account Reconciliation
+# Fixed Asset Account Reconciliation

 This section cycles through all of the accounts in Xero's general ledger that are specified as the Fixed Asset Account in the Fixed Assets register.
 It compares their balance with the combined totals of the Purchase Price of all assets associated with it, up to the Reporting Date, and highlights any that don't match.
 You can expand each Asset type to compare transaction history of the Account with the Asset activity.

-Depreciation Account Reconciliation
+# Depreciation Account Reconciliation

 Similar in logic to the Fixed Asset Account Reconciliation, this section cycles through all of the accounts in Xero's general ledger that are specified as the Accumulated Depreciation Account in the Fixed Assets register.
 It compares their balance with the combined totals of the "Depreciation Value" of all assets associated with it, up to the Reporting Date, and highlights any that don't match.
 The Depreciation Value is a calculation of the difference between the Purchase Price and Accounting Book Value of an asset.